Events

 Join artist Sharif Bey in conversation with Rachel Delphia, the Alan G. and Jane A. Lehman Curator of Decorative Arts and Design at Carnegie Museum of Art, organizer of the exhibition Sharif Bey: Excavations and co-editor of the accompanying publication.

-5:30 pm Complimentary cocktail reception + mixing-and-mingling with Murdock members and Harvester artists
+5:30 pm Complimentary cocktail reception + mixing-and-mingling with Murdock members and local artists in partnership with Harvester Arts

 6:30 pm Conversation with Sharif Bey and Rachel Delphia